jeffw16/jeffw16/README.md

 ### Jeffrey Wang

 I am an experienced small business manager with over 8 years of experience in wiki hosting.
 I'm a practical entrepreneur who wants to make an impact on the world through wide-reaching, established ventures.
-Currently, I'm studying Computer Science and Business Honors at the University of Texas at Austin in the Turing Scholars and Business Honors Programs.
+I received my degree in Computer Science from the University of Texas at Austin in December 2020.
 I interned for Microsoft in summer 2020 as a software engineer.

 - 🔭 I worked on optimizing Azure usage at Microsoft!
 - 🌱 I’m currently learning how to develop iOS apps.
 Check out Neighborhood Alerts!